 Middle School Task Force Supports Holy Child Policies

-Last year, Holy Child's Task Force on Middle School Sports and Extracurricular Activities Task Force reviewed all aspects of our sports, clubs, and Middle School spring play.
+Holy Child's Task Force on Middle School Sports and Extracurricular Activities reviewed all aspects of our sports, clubs, and Middle School Spring Play.
 Holy Child offers eight extracurricular clubs or activities in which approximately 90 percent of our students participated.

 We are presenting our primary conclusions below.
 For additional details and items of note, we invite you to read the Summary of Key Findings and Conclusions.